 Wood needs to be well seasoned before it is burnt.
 Different woods take varying amounts of time to season but, as a general guide, before being used in a stove, wood should be cut to length, split and then stacked under cover (with the sides open to the air) for at least a year.
-Wood is ready for burning when radial cracks appear in the end of the logs and the water content is no higher than 20%.
+Wood is ready for burning when radial cracks appear in the end of the logs.
 It is then good practice to have it in the log basket, inside the house, for a few days before it is actually used in the stove.
-The internal width of the firebox is 350mm and so firewood should be no longer than this.